 Five of our favourite things at Mr Fox HQ this month.

-As you might imagine, we spend an unusual amount of time seeking out brilliant toys, games, clothes, recipes and decor ideas for boys to share on Mr Fox.
+As you might imagine, we spend an unusual amount of time seeking out brilliant toys, games, clothes, recipes and decor ideas for kids to share on Mr Fox.
 It isn’t really very healthy for our own bank balances, especially when our sons catch a glimpse over our shoulders…

 Lydia & Kate